finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var scope = scope_example;  // string | The scope of the portfolio.
             var code = code_example;  // string | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve relations.
-Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at datetime at which to retrieve relations.
-Defaults to return the latest LUSID AsAt time if not specified. (optional) var filter = filter_example;  // string | Expression to filter the relations.
-Users should provide null or empty string for this field until further notice. (optional) var identifierTypes = new List<string>(); // List<string> | Identifiers types (as property keys) used for referencing Persons or Legal Entities.
-These must be from the 'Person' or 'LegalEntity' domains and take the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
-Only identifier types stated will be used to look up relevant entities in relations.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve relations.
+Defaults to returning the latest LUSID AsAt time if not specified. (optional) var filter = filter_example;  // string | Expression to filter the relations.
+Provide a null or empty string for this field until further notice. (optional) var identifierTypes = new List<string>(); // List<string> | Identifier types (as property keys) used for referencing Persons or Legal Entities.
+These must be from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
+Only identifier types provided will be used to look up relevant entities in relations.
 If not applicable, provide an empty array. (optional)

             try
             {